pliniker/mo-gc/doc/Project-RFC.md

 # Summary

-Application threads maintain precise-rooted GC-managed objects through smart pointers on the stack that write reference-count increments and decrements to a journal.
+Mutator threads maintain precise-rooted GC-managed objects through smart pointers on the stack that write reference-count increments and decrements to a journal.